The railway and the balloon

 The arc of We Robot began with enthusiasm for robots, which waned as big data and generative AI became players.
 Now, robots/AI are appearing as something being done to us.

-Illustrations: Detroit, seen across the river from Windsor, Ontario.
+Illustrations: Detroit, seen across the river from Windsor, Ontario with a Canadian Coast Guard boat in the foreground.

 Wendy M. Grossman is the 2013 winner of the Enigma Award.
 Her Web site has an extensive archive of her books, articles, and music, and an archive of earlier columns in this series.
 She is a contributing editor for the Plutopia News Network podcast.
 Follow on Mastodon or Bluesky.